Daniel Casper: Juniors

+Men's

 With no years of junior eligibility left, Casper moved into the men's ranks and began skipping a new team of Luc Violette, Ben Richardson and Chase Sinnett.
 In the team's first event together, they went undefeated to win the Gord Carroll Curling Classic, marking Casper's first tour event victory.
 They also reached the final of their next event, the US Open of Curling, where they lost in an extra end to Korey Dropkin.
 The team next played in the playdowns for the 2023 Winter World University Games where they won all six of their games to win the event.
 Back on tour, they had three more playoff appearances, reaching the quarterfinals of the Nufloors Penticton Curling Classic and the finals of both the Curling Stadium Contender Series and the Curl Mesabi Classic.
 In the new year, the team represented the U.S. on home soil at the 2023 Winter World University Games in Saranac Lake, New York.
 Through the round robin, Casper led his rink to a 6–3 record, taking the third seed in the playoff bracket.
 In the semifinals, his rink upset Switzerland's Jan Iseli 6–3 to qualify for the championship game.
 There, they dropped a 5–1 decision to Great Britain's James Craik, earning the silver medal from the event.
 Continuing their momentum from the season, Team Casper finished 6–1 through the round robin at the 2023 United States Men's Curling Championship, taking the number one seed in the playoffs.
 In the 1 vs. 2 game, they faced the reigning US men's champion John Shuster rink where they lost 8–5.
 This put them in the semifinal where they upset Team Dropkin to advance to the national final.
 They could not take revenge on Shuster in the final, however, dropping the game 8–3 and settling for the silver medal.
-Casper and Strouse finished the season at the 2023 United States Mixed Doubles Curling Championship where they lost in a tiebreaker to Taylor Anderson and Ben Richardson.